daiyi/blog/source/_posts/so-I-can-work-longer-so-I-can-earn-more.md

   so I can earn more,
   so I can `continue maintaining this meat vessel of my consciousness`.

 We're all robots already!
-Nothing has changed in the last milleniums, we're still all shackled to labor except we're ,,shipping stuff,, and ,,creating experiences,, instead of moving around dirt.
+Nothing has changed in the last milleniums, we're still all shackled to labor except we're shoveling digital dirt instead of moving around actual dirt.
+I think about my old landlord who made part of his living buying stuff for cheap on ebay and selling it again.
+This really shouldn't be a thing people need to do, it's just spinning wheels and it's ridiculous!

 We occasionally have some friends who leave their solid and stable white-collar office careers to be carpenters and farmers.
 This sounds super cute, but from my perspective, my dad spent most of his life working his ass off to not be a carpenter and farmer.
 This context makes these things a little weird for me.

 At this point I think I'm solidly in softcore existential crisis mode :^) Anyway I'm having a lot of fun learning clojurescript